molstar/molstar/docs/docs/plugin/instance.md

 - Clone & build the GitHub repository
   - This option allows for quite straightforward extension customization, e.g., not including movie export, which reduces the bundle size by ~0.5MB

+### Bundle size

+By default, the `Viewer` includes all the available extensions.
+This increases the bundle size significantly, especially by including the `mp4-export`, which is responsible for almost `0.5MB` of compressed bundle size.
+It is quite easy to reduce this bundle size by cloning the Mol\* repository, editing [extensions.ts](https://github.com/molstar/molstar/blob/master/src/apps/viewer/options.ts) and rebuilding it with `npm run build:apps`.
+The new build will be available in the `build/viewer` directory (the JS file you will find there is uncompressed, but your hosting setup should include automatic gzip compression, significantly reducing the size).

+Alternatively, you can explore building your own "viewer" using the base Mol\* library.
+For this, see the options below.

 ### Example

 ```HTML